 Before you can edit an existing connection profile, you must gain access to the Session Manager Configuration Server.
-For information on how to gain access, see "Gaining access to the Session Manager Configuration Server" on page 148.
+For information on how to gain access, see "Gaining access to the Session Manager Configuration Server".

 To edit an existing connection profile, perform the following steps: